Leonie Siri MacMillan

 I chose to make the human form in clay as a way to communicate the human connection to the earth.
 That connection and its complexities are described within each piece.

 I am presently working on sculptural ways to represent the Inuit myth of Sedna Goddess of the Sea, with clay.
-I am incorporating the shapes, textures, colours, and ideas that I have been gathering with my colour sketches of whales.
+I am incorporating the shapes, textures, colours, and ideas that I have been gathering with my paintings and sketches of whales.

 There are many variations of the myth, but I have written out the common threads that I have found here: